govuk-one-login/tech-docs/README.md

 ```

 ## Making changes to a diagram
+Diagrams are content, so once you've made a change you should request a review from the technical writing team.

-Edit the draw.io files in the `source/images/originals` folder by installing and using the draw.io desktop app.
+You can edit the draw.io files in the `source/images/originals` folder by installing and using the draw.io desktop app.

 Use one draw.io file per diagram.